General Guidelines for Breastfeeding Women

 Most women limit their caffeine consumption during pregnancy or give it up completely because of the remote possibility of caffeine harming the fetus or causing the baby to be underweight.
 Now that you've gotten caffeine out of your system, it just makes good sense to consume it in moderation while you nurse your baby.
 You can probably drink two caffeinated beverages each day while you breastfeed without bothering your baby.
 A cup of coffee has more caffeine than tea, caffeinated soft drinks, or hot chocolate.
 Some infants may be very sensitive to even small amounts of caffeine, so if your baby seems more irritable after you drink a caffeinated beverage, you will want to cut back.

 Both prescription and over-the-counter medications can pass into breast milk to some degree and be ingested by the nursing infant.
 Fortunately, the amount of drug that appears in milk usually is too small to adversely affect the baby.
 Only rarely is a prescribed medicine incompatible with breastfeeding.
-Nevertheless, it is important to make your physician aware that you are breastfeeding whenever you need to take a medication.
-The prescribing physician can usually select a drug to treat your condition that will not pose any risk to your nursing baby.
+Nevertheless, it is important to be aware of medication safety guidelines for breastfeeding women and tell your physician that you are breastfeeding whenever you need to take a medication.
+The prescribing physician can consult a drug-safety database called LactMed and can usually select a drug to treat your condition that will not pose any risk to your nursing baby.
 You also need to notify your baby's doctor about any medications you plan to take in case you need to observe your baby for possible side effects.
-The Drug Information Service at University of California at San Diego is a good resource for up-to-date information about the passage of drugs into breast milk.
-Center personnel handle toll-call phone inquiries from health professionals nationwide, as well as from parents themselves (see Resource List, page 449).
-You may have a similar drug consultation resource in your own region that can offer the latest information about drug excretion in breast milk.
-Another helpful resource that provides such advice to health professionals is the University of Rochester Lactation Study Center.

 From Dr. Mom's Guide to Breastfeeding by Marianne R. Neifert.
 Copyright © 1998 by Marianne R. Neifert.
 Used by arrangement with Plume, a member of Penguin Group (USA) Inc.